 These are the days when a strong sip of black coffee is not enough to snap you out of your low feeling.

 Motherhood is hard, but not so hard that you can’t find a way to deal with it.
 After years of experience and working as a preschool teacher I discovered a few tricks and ways to be a happy Mom.

 While dealing with newborns, you need to be very patient, especially with a crying baby.
 Breathe slowly and steadily.
 Once done continuously it will become a practice.
 You can even do so while you’re interacting or feeding your baby.
 A sense of calm will arise and a positive gush of blood to the brain giving you that boost to deal with it.
 A few more tips here to deal with PMS and mood swings and How to be a happy Mom.

 2. Talk to a friend

 Sometimes just talking to a friend or your Mom can release stress.
 Sharing is caring, they say.
-It immediately has a therapeutic effect over you.
+It immediately has a therapeutic effect on you.
 Trust me, its tried and tested.
-My Mom would sympathise with me with positive stories of my childhood days, we would have a good laugh together and boom!
+My Mom would sympathize with me with positive stories of my childhood days, we would have a good laugh together and boom!
 I felt that instant recharge of energy.

 3. Ask your husband to help out

-Its the age of equals, sharing chores and equal parenting.
+It’s the age of equals, sharing chores, and equal parenting.
 Nowadays husbands take responsibility and are willing to help out in every way.
-Make it a point to asign certain tasks to ease out your work.
-My husband would help rock the crying baby, fold clothes and even help out during bath time.
-Dont forget to thank them and appreciate a caring husband.
+Make it a point to assign certain tasks to ease out your work.
+My husband would help rock the crying baby, fold clothes, and even help out during bath time.
+Don’t forget to thank them and appreciate a caring husband.

 4. Make a priority list